AdrienPensart/MusicManiac/readme.txt

 todo :

-playlist view
-regenerate playlists
+regenerate playlists by UUID
-manual playlist
 "and" with keywords support
+integrate logging library